benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

         deviceMode == "Phone"

     local compactHeight =
-        isPhone and 34 or 42
+        isPhone and 30 or 42

+    local sliderHeight =
+        isPhone and 38 or 60

     local menu = create("Frame", {
-        AnchorPoint = Vector2.new(0.5, 0.5),
+        AnchorPoint =
+            Vector2.new(
+                0.5,
+                0.5
+            ),

-        Position = UDim2.fromScale(0.5, 0.5),
+        Position =
+            UDim2.fromScale(
+                0.5,
+                0.5
+            ),

         BackgroundColor3 =
             Colors.Background,

-        BackgroundTransparency = 0.16,
+        BackgroundTransparency =
+            0.16,

-        BorderSizePixel = 0,
+        BorderSizePixel =
+            0,

-        ClipsDescendants = true,
+        ClipsDescendants =
+            true,

-        Active = true
+        Active =
+            true
     }, gui)

     if isPhone then